Back to Library

 Exercise Guide

-How to do a one leg floor calf raise
+How to do one leg floor calf raise

 This unilateral exercise focuses on isolating the gastrocnemius and soleus muscles of the lower leg.
 By standing on one foot and lifting your heel off the ground, you increase the resistance and improve balance.
 It is highly effective for correcting muscle imbalances, enhancing ankle stability, and building explosive power for running and jumping, all without needing any specialized gym equipment.